 Reference staff can also assist in seeking access to e-books or other electronic texts.
 Library users are encouraged to suggest a purchase if an electronic version of a text is preferred.
-Chelsea Jancewiz from Disability Resources (firstname.lastname@example.org) authorizes scanning of print texts for accessibility purposes.
-Contact disability resources with citations for any print books for which you need an accessible copy.
+Julie Stark from the Office of Disability and Access (ODA@oberlin.edu) authorizes scanning of print texts for accessibility purposes.
+Contact Office of Disability and Access with citations for any print books for which you need an accessible copy.

 Circulation of Materials